 Professor Brian Nolan and Dr Stefan Thewissen from Oxford University are coauthors of the the entry on Incomes across the Distribution.

-OWID is supported by Sir Tony Atkinson and by Sir David Hendry.
-Tony Atkinson developed the idea for this publication together with Max and remains an adviser to the project.
+Our World in Data was developed in collaboration with Sir Tony Atkinson.
+He developed the idea for this publication together with Max and remained an adviser to the project until his death in 2017.
 Sir David Hendry was the Principal Investigator in the initial phase of the project.
-We are grateful for their support and advise through the years.
+We are very grateful for their support and advise through the years.